Topics 2021 Meeting of Compliance Managers and Practitioners in Charge of Compliance Management

 Ikuko Yamane

-In this part, he explained how to proceed with the compliance survey as an eight-step process: (1) organizing the purpose of the survey and awareness of issues, (2) creating a framework and items, (3) actual survey, (4) tabulation, (5) analysis, (6) reporting, (7) thanking and disseminating the survey, and (8) implementing an action plan.
+In this part, he explained how to proceed with the compliance survey in the following eight steps: (1) Organize survey objectives and awareness of issues, (2) Create framework and items, (3) Conduct survey, (4) Tabulate, (5) Analyze, (6) Report, (7) Thank for survey and publicize, and (8) Implement action plan.

 In "(2) Framework and Item Creation," if compliance awareness can be leveled through the compliance survey, goals and issues can be identified.
-Since employees' decision-making criteria are greatly influenced by the company's organizational climate and their supervisors, it is desirable to include items related to organizational climate, supervisors, and workplaces in the survey items.
+Explanation explained that since employees' decision-making criteria are greatly influenced by the company's organizational climate and their supervisors, it is desirable to include items related to organizational climate, supervisors, and workplaces in the survey items.

 In (5) "Analysis," each participant answered the actual questions and compared their answers to the average of other companies to follow the results and the process of consideration.